vugu/vugu/CONTRIBUTING.md

 In order to run the tests you will also need `docker` installed.
 If you don't have `docker` installed then follow the [docker install instructions](https://docs.docker.com/engine/install/#licensing).

+**You must have Go v1.22.3 as a minimum to build `vugu`.
+We require the for loop changes that were introduced in Go v1.22, and v1.22.3 was the lastest at the time writing.**

 The `Magefile` is self documenting.
 To see all of the targets, execute:

 ```